intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter/README.md

 `AdapterBase<T>` and `AdapterBase` both define constructors that allow the options for the adapter to be supplied via an `IOptions<T>`, `IOptionsSnapshot<T>` or `IOptionsMonitor<T>` instance supplied by the configuration system of an ASP.NET Core application, or an application using the .NET Core Generic Host.

-When supplying an `IOptionsSnapshot<T>` or `IOptionsMonitor<T>`, the adapter ID will be used as the key when retrieving the options instance.
-If an entry is not defined, the default entry (i.e. the entry with a key defined by `Microsoft.Extensions.Options.Options.DefaultName`) will be used, if available.

 For example:

 ```json